awang2330/LifeTracker-Application/README.md

 * Did the topics discussed in your labs prepare you to complete the assignment?
 Be specific, which features in your weekly assignment did you feel unprepared to complete?

 I felt prepared to implement the majority of the features by looking through the labs.
 However, it was a bit difficult to pinpoint how to link login/register to backend because we only worked through the backend for the lab.
+It was also confusing to deploy my app using heroku, since it was not very clear what we should expect to see when we deploy it.
+I kept getting a 404 error only to realize that I should deploy with Surge to be able to see if it worked.

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.